Saint Joseph’s College of Maine Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Saint Joseph's Maine, approximately 91% of students took out student loans averaging $10,146 a year.
-That adds up to $40,584 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Saint Joseph's Maine, approximately 90% of students took out student loans averaging $11,486 a year.
+That adds up to $45,944 over four years for those students.

-How Much Money Do Saint Joseph’s Maine Graduates Make?students who graduate with a bachelor's degree from Saint Joseph's Maine make about $43,400 a year during their first few years of employment after graduation.
-This is right on par with the average college graduate's salary of $40,800 per year.
-Also, graduates in your major field may make more.
+How Much Money Do Saint Joseph’s Maine Graduates Make?students who graduate from Saint Joseph's Maine with a bachelor's degree go on to jobs where they make an average salary of $43,400 in their early years.
+This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
+However, certain majors may produce higher-paying graduates.

 Location of Saint Joseph’s College of Maine